jwtk/jjwt/README.md

 <a name="compression-custom-locator"></a>
 ### Compression Codec Locator

-If for some reason the default `addCompressionCodecs` and lookup-by-id behavior already supported by the `JwtParserBuilder` is not sufficient for your needs, you can implement your own `Locator<CompressionCodec>` to look up the codec.
+If for some reason the default `addCompressionCodecs` method and lookup-by-id behavior already supported by the `JwtParserBuilder` is not sufficient for your needs, you can implement your own `Locator<CompressionCodec>` to look up the codec.